Canon 1300D vs Zeiss ZX1

 |Sony RX1R II« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony RX1R II|

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Zeiss websites.

 Review summary: Canon 1300D vs Zeiss ZX1